SeppNel/P5-Table-Editor/README.md

 # P5-Table-Editor
-Commad Line Tool to edit .ftd files from Persona 5 for translation or wathever you want.
+Tool to edit .ftd files from Persona 5 for translation or wathever you want.
 This is my firt project coding, so expect lots of bugs and strange behavior.
 The code is a mess and there is probably a better way to do all of this, feel free to suggest changes so i can learn.

+Now with a GUI made with QT!
+(The command line version is still available)

 Also al the comment are in spanish, I should tranlate them later...